svenvc/ston/ston-paper.md

 Non-collection classes are encoded using a map of their instance variables, instance variable name symbol mapped to instance variable value.
 Collection classes are encoded using a list of their values.
-Some classes have there own custom representation, often chosen for compactness and readability.
+Some classes have their own custom representation, often chosen for compactness and readability.

 For one selected list like collection subclass, currently **Array**,